-Should You Repair or Replace a Tire or Tube?
+Should You Repair or Replace a Tire?

-We strongly recommend that you replace, not repair, any tire or tube that is punctured or damaged, even if the tire has only a minor puncture.
-For a full discussion of repairs and replacement, see the text beginning on page 110.
+We strongly recommend that you replace, not permanently repair, any tire that is punctured or damaged, even if the tire has only a minor puncture.
+For a full discussion of repairs and replacement, see page 123.